 ComputeSample event), and will be migrated to dimensional metrics in the future.

-To assist in this transition, New Relic provides a mechanism (known as shimming) that transparently lets you write queries in any format.
+To assist in this transition, we provide a mechanism (known as shimming) that transparently lets you write queries in any format.
 Then these queries are processed as expected based on the source that's available (metrics or events).
-This mechanism works both ways, from events to metrics, and viceversa.
+This mechanism works both ways, from events to metrics, and vice versa.

 Please consider the following when migrating from poll-based integrations:

 - Dashboards: Custom dashboards that use poll-based AWS integration events will still work as expected.